Teaching your child about safety

 Outdoor safety

-When Baby steps outside, there are some things to avoid to help him stay safe.
+When Baby steps outside, there are some things to avoid to help them stay safe.
 Even on the calmest street, it’s important that Baby knows to look both ways before crossing, watching out for cars and bikes, even in a crosswalk.

 Stranger safety